v6d-io/v6d/docs/notes/ctl.rst

 + :code:`stdout`: Get object to stdout.
 + :code:`output_file`: Get object to file.
 + :code:`tree`: Get object lineage in tree-like style.
++ :code:`memory_status`: Get the memory used by the vineyard object.
++ :code:`detail`: Get detailed memory used by the vineyard object.

 Example: